SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-04-paxlovid-difficult.md

 Still: things are getting better, with higher vaccination rates (glacially slowly) and treatment alternatives like paxlovid/bebtelovimab/molnupiravir.
-If we somehow learn to get those universally available even to the developing world or the poor in the developed world, then maybe we'll have learned a number of important lessons.
+If we somehow learn to get those universally available even to the developing world (or the poor in the developed world), then maybe we'll have learned a number of important lessons.

 ## The Weekend Conclusion